New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 What is the Flashfood App?

-With over 24 employees on the Flashfood App team, this is not a small empire it’s growing and will reach various heights since costs are getting expensive for Canadians.
+It’s growing and will reach various heights since costs are getting expensive for Canadians.

 Here’s our conversation: